 How to book a test

-- Book an appointment at a local drive-through or walk through test site.
+Book an appointment at a local drive-through or walk through test site.
 You must book a test before you visit any test site.

 If you are eligible for testing but don't have internet, you can call 119.
 The Testing Call Centre is open from 7am to 11pm and can be accessed by people with speech or language difficulties as well as by people whose first language isn't English.